-- Ensure the facility has been cleaned/disinfected as per current NYSDOH/CDC guidelines and all high touch surfaces are routinely cleaned and disinfected.
+- Ensure all cleaning staff have been trained on any new PPE, cleaning products and techniques - Ensure safe and correct application of disinfectants and keep products away from children - Ensure the facility has been cleaned/disinfected as per current NYSDOH/CDC guidelines and all high touch surfaces are routinely cleaned and disinfected.
 Staff will maintain logs that include the date, time, and scope of cleaning - Clean all areas with soap and water.
 Replace the cleaning agent frequently.
 Then, use disinfectants at the end of the day and when time allows for drying - Use EPA-registered disinfectant.
-Follow the instructions on the label - Food Preparation Areas and Contact Surfaces - If possible, minimize shared workspaces - o Consider dedicating employees to certain task, at separate workstations - Place adhesive floor mats at entrances and at entrances of food prep areas - Cover any exposed clean silverware, dishes, glasses, pots and pans
+Follow the instructions on the label

+□ Food Preparation Areas and Contact Surfaces

+- If possible, minimize shared workspaces - Consider dedicating employees to certain task, at separate workstations - Place adhesive floor mats at entrances and at entrances of food prep areas - o Cover any exposed clean silverware, dishes, glasses, pots and pans

-• Other factors to minimize exposure
+□ Other factors to minimize exposure

-- Prevent people from self-serving food items - o Eating utensils and napkins will be provided directly by staff - o Plan to serve high-risk students separately from other students - Put tape marks on the floor six feet apart to promote social distancing while waiting in line - Prohibit food sharing activities - No shared condiments - Food delivery on carts to classroom - Continue the use of adequate PPE use while delivering food - Cash will not be accepted, pre-payment or payment online only
+- Prevent people from self-serving food items - Eating utensils and napkins will be provided directly by staff

+- Plan to serve high-risk students separately from other students - Put tape marks on the floor six feet apart to promote social distancing while waiting in line - Prohibit food sharing activities - No shared condiments - Food delivery on carts to classroom - Continue the use of adequate PPE use while delivering food